one-lithe-rune/cli-to-ai/README.md

 I wanted to be able to get responses and maintain conversations with an llm server from the command line in my console window, rather than launching a standalone interactive application where I wouldn't be able to pipe in prompts and redirect responses with the usual shell commands.

+## Alternatives

+You might want to look at these as possible alternatives:

+* [mods](https://github.com/charmbracelet/mods) - same idea but in Go and prettier.
+* [Wave](https://github.com/wavetermdev/waveterm) - full terminal implementation, with inbuilt llm querying.

 ## What's New

+- 2024-07-09
+  - Added `--cat` listing out the whole of the current session's conversation.
+- 2024-07-02
+  - Added `--help`
+  - Added `--sampler-settings [FILENAME]`.
+Reads in a JSON file with sampler with the sampler settings to use.
+See the `sampler-settings*.json` files for examples.
+Since not all backends support all sampler types, connection files now support a `samplers=` line listing which json keys from a sampler file to send.
 - 2024-06-25
   - Added `--load-connection` and `--save-connection` allowing connection setups to be loaded from and saved to files.
 As before any connection setup information loaded is then saved to `$HOME/.ai-connection` so it persists between runs of the script.
   - Now works against the real OpenAI chat API cloud endpoint at https://api.openai.com/ configure using: